AbdullahBera/School_District_Analysis/README.md

 	![ths_after_change](Resources/ths_after_change.png)	***Table 4: Thomas High School After Number of Student Adjustment***

-	When comparing table 4 with the adjustment to the first case when I didn't change the math and reading scores of 9th graders from the analysis as in table 5, I find a relatively small drop in the results after the adjustments.
+	When comparing table 4 with the adjustment to the first case when I didn't exclude the math and reading scores of 9th graders from the analysis as in table 5, I find a relatively small drop in the results.

 	![ths_before_excluding_9th](Resources/ths_before_excluding_9th.png)***Table 5: Thomas High School Before Excluding 9th Graders***